-This board is a high-speed, multifunction board featuring an excellent price/performance value.
+This board is a high-speed, 16-bit resolution Analog to Digital (A/D) multifunction board featuring an excellent price/performance value.
 It is very useful for precision PC/104-based data acquisition, control, or signal analysis in applications such as standalone environmental test stations, compact production test equipment, portable testers, avionics and others.
 In addition to direct data transfers, the board's ability to trigger the A/D in real time assures synchronized sampling that is unaffected by other computer operations.
 This is an essential requirement for signal, vibration and transient analysis where high data rates must be sustained for short periods of time.
 This high-speed sampling rate is supported by a FIFO for reducing processor overhead and is filtered for an extremely quiet front end.
-Sixteen parallel bits of digital I/O and two D/A outputs allow for a complete, high-performance data acquisition solution.
+Sixteen parallel bits of digital I/O and two 12-bit D/A outputs allow for a complete, high-performance data acquisition solution.

-Analog Input
+Analog In

 16 (Single-Ended) or 8 (Differential) 16-Bit Analog Inputs are provided.
-Any single channel can be acquired at 500,000 samples / second, or any range of channels can be acquired at 450,000 samples / second.
-The Analog Inputs feature hardware / software selectable ranges of 0-1V, 0-2V, 0-4V, 0-5V, 0-10V, $\pm 0.5V$, $\pm 1V$, $\pm 2V$, $\pm 2.5V$, $\pm 5V$, and $\pm 10V$.
-All the data from the A/D is placed in a 1KSample FIFO for the fastest possible data transfer.
-Conversions can be started by the board using an internal burst mode, or via the counter.
+Any single channel can be acquired at 250,000 samples / second, and any range of channels can be acquired at 250,000 samples / second divided by the number of input channels your taking data on.
+The Analog Inputs feature hardware / software selectable ranges of 0-1V, 0-2V, 0-5V, 0-10V, $\pm 0.5V$, $\pm 1V$, $\pm 2V$, $\pm 2.5V$, $\pm 5V$, and $\pm 10V$.
+All the data from the A/D is placed in a 2KSample FIFO for the fastest possible data transfer.
+Conversions can be started using software commands, an internal burst mode, or with an external trigger via a pin at the connector.

-Analog Output
+Analog Out

-Two 12-Bit Digital-to-Analog converter outputs are provided.
+Two 12-Bit Digital-to-Analog converter (DAC) outputs are provided.
 Output ranges of 0-5V and 0-10V are field selectable with jumpers, per channel.